OceanOutcomes/ocean-outcomes/news/_posts/2022-11-28-chinese-coastal-communities-conservation-sustainable-fisheries-qingdao-index.md

 hero-image: https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/hero+images/chinese-coastal-communities-conservation-sustainable-fisheries-qingdao-hero.png
 featured: TRUE
 ---
-###Project Overview

 *We implement our work in China through close partnerships with a local NGO named Qingdao Marine Conservation Society (QMCS) — which was established with O2 support.
 This update from our partners at QMCS highlights the work we are doing on the ground to improve small-scale fisheries and conservation outcomes along the coastline of the Yellow Sea.*

+###Project Overview

 Langya Township is one of the most representative small-scale fisheries along the coastline of Qingdao, a major seafood hub on the North central coast of China near the Yellow Sea.
 Fishers in the village have been fishing in their traditional fishing grounds for generations, with fishing skills passed down from family to family.
 As fishery resources have been declining over the past decades, local fishers have had to increase their fishing efforts and turn to fishing methods with lower selectivity.
 This has threatened biodiversity in the waters surrounding Langya.
 A few years ago, Japanese Seahorse (*Hippocampus Mohnikei*), a small yet fascinating marine fish species, was discovered in Langya’s waters.
 All *Hippocampus* species are currently under the protection of national legislation, but are frequently caught as bycatch from unsustainable fishing methods, especially from bottom trawling, one of the less selective fishing methods commonly used by local fishers.

 ![Small-Scale Fisheries Coastal Communities China] (https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/embedded+photos/langya-fishing-vessels.png)
-*Langya fishing vessels headed to the open water on the first day after the 2021 summer fishing moratorium. © QMCS*
+*Langya fishing vessels headed out to fish on the first day after the 2021 summer fishing moratorium. © QMCS*

 Acknowledging that seahorses were being accidentally caught, a group of local fishers stepped up to protect these ecologically valuable marine creatures — the group called themselves the Blue Bay Guardians (BBG).
 For years the BBG have been regularly patrolling seahorse habitats, and persuading fishing vessels to avoid working in these areas, creating a growing awareness of bycatch issues and voluntary conservation efforts of local fishers.